tradingstrategy-ai/docs/source/glossary.rst

         - :term:`Quantitative finance`

         - :term:`Trading strategy`

-    Overfitting

-        In :term:`quantitative finance`, Overfitting is a term used to describe the phenomenon where a model performs well on the data it was trained on, but poorly on new data.
-This is often caused by the model learning the noise in the data rather than the underlying pattern.

-        Overfitting can be avoided by using a larger :term:`training set`, or by using :term:`regularization` techniques such as dropout or weight decay.
-It is also important to use cross-validation to ensure that the model is not overfitting to the training data.

-        See also:

-        - :term:`Quantitative finance`

-        - :term:`Trading strategy`

-        - :term:`Training set`

     Survivorship bias

         In :term:`quantitative finance`, Survivorship bias refers to the tendency to focus on assets, strategies, or systems that have survived or performed well over a certain period, while ignoring those that have underperformed or ceased to exist.
 This can lead to an overestimation of the performance or reliability of a trading strategy, as the analysis does not take into account the entire population of assets or strategies.